danielaolartebo/IT-cyk-algorithm/README.md

 bbab
 ```

-*According to the previous proving example, the string "bbab" should belong to the grammar*
+*According to the previous example, the string "bbab" should belong to the grammar*

 ## ***Sources***📎